Cara language

-Cara (Chara, Fachara), also called Teriya after the village it is spoken in, is a small Plateau language of central Nigeria.
-Cara is spoken by about 3,000 people in Teriya village, Bassa, Plateau State, Nigeria.
+Cara (Chara, Fachara), also called Teriya after the largest of the ten towns/villages it is spoken in, is a small Plateau language of central Nigeria, tentatively placed in the Beromic branch of that family.
+Cara is spoken by about 3,000 people in Teriya village of Bassa, Plateau State.

-Ethnologue places Cara in Central Plateau.
-The assignment to Beromic follows Blench (2008).
+Due to language shift, an unknown fraction of the ethnic population of an estimated 6,000 to 7,500 Facara speak the language.